 After bump-outs, your next choice of home additions is a single-room addition.
 This room, may be a standard sized room that's 10 x 12 feet (120 square feet) to a large family room that's the full depth of your home, maybe 12 x 28 ft (336 sq ft).
 You'll need to start considering what your budget is for this new space and generally you can calculate cost by the square foot (read …) although bathrooms will cost more because of plumbing and other fixtures.

 When I was building one home, I wanted to include a square bathtub for my 2 young boys to play in, so I asked my builder what it would cost to add 4 additional feet onto the house.
-Good question but I couldn't afford the cost so I went with 2 additional feet and a traditional bathtub.
-The most common single room, home additions are a family room, bedroom or master suite and a mud room.
+The answer helped me modify my home plans so while I couldn't afford the cost of 4 feet, I was able to add 2 feet for a larger, traditional bathtub.

 Home Additions That are Two Story